pumpitupdev/pumptools/doc/hook/hook.md

 Pumptool's hook libraries aim for having no dependencies other than what is already required by the different games to run.

+Since all games available so far are compiled as 32-bit binaries, naturally, it requires you to install the 32-bit versions of the dependencies (if you are not running a 32-bit distributed).
+Note the `:i386` postfix for packages in the command further below.
+This is required if you are on a 64-bit distribution.

 However, there are some exceptions that require additional libraries in order to allow the following features to work correctly:
 * Hook libraries, e.g. `nx2hook` that support network features, e.g. usb profiles with pumpnet